markniu/bdwidth/README.md

 # bdwidth
-bdwidth sensor is an optical width and motion sensor for 3D printer.
+#### bdwidth sensor is an optical width and motion sensor for 3D printer.
+We have developed a unique algorithm that automatically compensates for the filament shadow on the CCD sensor as the filament moves at different heights and angles

 1. Adjust the flow rate in real time